hackinter/LOADER/README.md

 </p>

 ### DESCRIPTION:
-**YT-LODER** is a Python-based tool that allows users to download videos or audio from YouTube directly through the terminal.
+**YT-LODER** is a Python-based tool that allows users to download videos or audio from YouTube, Facebook, TikTok, and Instagram directly through the terminal.
 It is user-friendly and provides a fast downloading process.

 ## REQUIREMENTS:
 Before you install **YT-LODER**, make sure you have the following installed on your system: